LiberiFatali/darkskies-challenge/tutorial.md

 List of images can be downloaded from CrowdAI website: https://www.crowdai.org/challenges/dark-skies-classification-of-nighttime-images/dataset_files.
 After getting `train.csv` and `test_release.csv` and put them in cloned folder, run script `dk_download.py` to download actual images from Nasa.

-When train images are downloaded, there should be a 'train' folder with 7 sub-folders that are: `astronaut, aurora, black, city, none, stars, unknown`.
+When train images are downloaded, there should be a `train` folder with 7 sub-folders that are: `astronaut, aurora, black, city, none, stars, unknown`.
 This is necessary for later step that convert images to Tensorflow format data.
-To download test images, just switch to function downloadTestFile and test images will be stored in 'test_release' folder.
+To download test images, just switch to function `downloadTestFile` and test images will be stored in `test_release` folder.

 ## Approach and Model